Lorenzo-Lyons/DART/README.md

 - **Build instructions** to replicate the DART.
 - **ROS packages** that can be deployed on the platform to quicky get you started on your experiments.
 They feature basic functionalities, low level, high level controllers and a lidar-based SLAM pipeline.
 - **Simulator** to test and debug before heading out to the lab.
 It replicates the sensor readings you would get from the vehicle, so no time wasted between simulating and testing.
 - **System Identification** code needed to build physics-based models: kinematic and dynamic bicycle model, and a data-driven Stochastic Variational Gaussian Process model.
+- **How to use DART in the Lab instructions** refer to the [Lab instructions folder](Lab_instructions_for_DART) to use DART in the [Cognitive Robotics mobile robotics Lab at TUDelft](https://github.com/cor-mobile-robotics).

 ## Build instructions